All posts

 5. Accepting an unrecognized wrapped token If you use Wormhole Token Bridge, you receive wrapped wETH — check whether your target Solana dApp accepts it.
 Intent-based bridges (deBridge, Mayan, Symbiosis) deliver native tokens, avoiding this issue entirely.

-What to Do With Bridged ETH on Solana
+What to do with bridged ETH on Solana

 Once your bridged assets arrive — SOL, USDC, USDT, or wETH — Solana DeFi offers several options: